dfernandez79/redux-heretic/README.md

 const {actions, reducer} = h({
   initialState: 0,
   add: {
+    // This will be used to create the action
+    // type & actions are values passed by the library:
+    // type = the action type, the library converts
+    // add to UPPERCASE_AND_SNAKE_CASE, e.g ADD
+    // actions = the same actions object returned by
+    // the h function, so you can access other actions.
+    // See the async example bellow.
     create: (type, actions, value) => ({type, amount: value}),

+    // This will be used to return the new state when
+    // the action is received
     reduce: (state, action) => state + action.amount
   }
 });